freshcrate

 If you have a project based on an older version of this template, the pytorch-migrate skill can detect your current version and apply incremental updates automatically.

-python -m cli update-skills # symlink (auto-updates with git pull)
+python -m cli update-skills --agent claude # install to ~/.claude/skills

-python -m cli update-skills --copy # or copy if you prefer
+python -m cli update-skills --agent claude --copy # copy instead of symlink

 Use in any project: